peteonrails/zfs-on-clear-linux/README.md

 1) I didn't do this, so I can't help you and
 2) you'll have to compile all of your new kernels from now on, which is likely to lead to problems.

-You should read and understand the (Clear Linux tutorial on DKMS)[https://docs.01.org/clearlinux/latest/guides/kernel/kernel-modules-dkms.html?highlight=dkms
+You should read and understand the [Clear Linux tutorial on DKMS](https://docs.01.org/clearlinux/latest/guides/kernel/kernel-modules-dkms.html?highlight=dkms).
-].

 To check whether you have an lts or native kernel:
 `uname -r`